sguzunov/docs/docs/developers/05_testing-your-app/testing-your-app.md

 #### Testing Example

-The following test example demonstrates how to start [**Glue42 Enterprise**](https://glue42.com/enterprise/) and wait for it to load, then open the Applications view, search for the Glue42 Dev Tools application, start it and wait for it to load.
+The following test example demonstrates how to start [**Glue42 Enterprise**](https://glue42.com/enterprise/) and wait for it to load, then open the Applications view, search for the Glue42 Dev Tools app, start it and wait for it to load.

 1. Import the required test objects and define the [**Glue42 Enterprise**](https://glue42.com/enterprise/) working directory and the path to the Glue42 executable file: